bitsofcotton/ddpmopt/README.md

 Some of the lieonn.hh operator \>\> class doesn't work as expected, might be compilers' bug.

 # Pprogression hypothesis
-The P01 predictor makes the hypothesis the structure converges in some set of the internal states meaning.
+The Pprogression predictor makes the hypothesis the structure converges in some set of the internal states meaning.
 So there's some of the chase internal states dimension vs. progression dimension on each pixel context.
 If we lose the chase, we fail with this hypothesis.
 This is the specification of this implementation, so is intended to be so.